 ⤍ Learn how to make dough rise in the oven.

-STEP 4: Divide the risen dough into pieces and roll out strands about ½-inch (1-1.5 cm) thick.
+STEP 4: Divide the raised dough into pieces and roll out strands about ½-inch (1-1.5 cm) thick.
 Roll them on the sticks (e.g., a can be wrapped in foil), tucking the ends under the strand to fix them.
 If you connect more strands in one trdelník, press them well against the end of the last strand.

 Slightly roll and flatten the mold with wound strands.
 The dough will stick to the form and each other and will hold better when baking.